Ukraine in the Eurovision Song Contest 2012: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Ukraine had placed twentieth with the public televote and seventh with the jury vote in the final.
 In the public vote, Ukraine scored 37 points, while with the jury vote, Ukraine scored 125 points.
-In the second semi-final, Ukraine placed seveteenth with the public televote with 24 points and third with the jury vote, scoring 109 points.
+In the second semi-final, Ukraine placed seventeenth with the public televote with 24 points and third with the jury vote, scoring 109 points.

 Below is a breakdown of points awarded to Ukraine and awarded by Ukraine in the second semi-final and grand final of the contest.
 The nation awarded its 12 points to Belarus in the semi-final and to Azerbaijan in the final of the contest.